 In some hotels, an envelope or bag is kept in the room for you to place a tip into, or you might see a “staff tip” box in the reception.

-Room attendants and housekeeping staff do not expect a huge tip, but if you think they have done a good job of making up your room, you can leave $1/$2 USD worth of Lira in the room for them.
+Room attendants, housekeeping and hotel staff do not expect a huge tip, but if you think they have done a good job of making up your room, you can leave $1/$2 USD worth of Lira (TL) in the room for them.

 Tipping in Taxis

-Tipping in taxis is not necessary in Turkey, but is often appreciated to round up the fare if you have received good service.
-If you are using Uber in Istanbul, you have the option of adding a tip onto your ride at the end, but it’s not expected for you to do this.
+Tipping in taxis is not necessary in Turkey, but is often appreciated to round up the cab fares if you have received good service.
+If you are using Uber in Istanbul, you have the option of adding a tip onto your ride at the end after paying the official tariff, but it’s not expected for you to do this.

 In some cases, you may hire a taxi driver to serve as a driver for the day, such as in Cappadocia where attractions are hard to get to using public transportation.

-In this instance, it’s customary to give your driver a small tip.
-The recommended amount would be 10% of the price you have agreed.
+In this instance, it’s customary to give your cab drivers a small tip.
+The recommended tip amount would be 10% of the total amount price you have agreed.

 Tipping in HamMams, Spas, and Salons

-If you are visiting a Turkish Bath, spa, or salon, then tipping is appreciated.
-The amount you tip can depend on the service you received, but 10% of the total bill is usually appropriate.
+If you are visiting a Turkish Bath, spa, or salon, then tipping the hamam attendant is appreciated.
+The extra amount you tip can depend on the service you received, but 10% of the total bill is usually appropriate.

 When tipping in salons where you are served by multiple people, remember that your tip is often shared between the staff, so you might want to be a little more generous so they each get a respectable cut.
 But it’s up to you to decide this.